jac459/metadriver/YAMAHARECEIVER-EXPLAINED.md

+# Yamaha Network Receiver Code explained

 In this tutorial we will explain how the yamaha reciever driver was done and have a close look at the code written.

+This explanations will give you more info on the register function as well as discovery function.
+Along with the lists, this is the most complex things in neeo and when using the meta.
+But then, it is useful.
+In the case of the yamaha receiver, it allows the user to enter its own IP address and then the meta setting up the driver in order to command the device.

 ```
 { "name":"Smart Receiver",
   "manufacturer":"Yamaha",